Compactly-supported nonstationary kernels for computing exact Gaussian processes on big data: Application: space-time prediction of daily maximum temperature

-We refer the interested reader to Appendix~\ref{apdx:spatmod} for full details on the prior mean function and specific kernel used for the time slices.
-In summary, the prior mean is a linear function of orographic features and distance to the nearest coastlines to account for known relationships between these features and daily temperature.
-The core kernel is the locally anisotropic nonstationary kernel defined in \cite{risser2020bayesian} wherein the signal variance and anisotropy length scales are suitably transformed linear functions of elevation and distance to the coast.
+We refer the interested reader to Appendix~\ref{apdx:spatmod} for full details on the prior mean function and specific kernel used for \newTxt{spatial modeling} \st{the time slices}. \st{In summary, the prior mean is a linear function of orographic features and distance to the nearest coastlines to account for known relationships between these features and daily temperature.} \newTxt{In summary, in order to maintain a fair comparison with the L15 methodology, the prior mean is set to be a constant.} The core kernel is the locally anisotropic nonstationary kernel defined in \cite{risser2020bayesian} wherein the signal variance and anisotropy length scales are suitably transformed linear functions of elevation \st{and distance to the coast}.
 For the sparsity-inducing kernel, following the guidance of Section~\ref{sec:sde1} we err on the side of choosing $n_1$ and $n_2$ to be larger than we might expect.
 We consider three configurations, each with 100 total bump functions: (1) $n_1 = 2$ and $n_2=50$; (2) $n_1=4$ and $n_2 = 25$; and (3) $n_1 = 10$ and $n_2 = 10$.
 Furthermore, we consider three upper limits on the Wendland truncation radii (5, 10, and 15 units of degrees longitude/latitude) to ensure that the resulting kernel has the chance to impose sparsity on the data.
-Ultimately, our specification results in five hyperparameters for the prior mean function, twelve hyperparameters for the core kernel, one hyperparameter for the noise variance, and $3 + n_1n_2(d+3) = 3 + 100\times5 = 503$ hyperparameters for the sparse kernel: in total there are $5 + 12 + 1+503 = 521$ hyperparameters for the GP applied to each time slice.
+Ultimately, our specification results in \st{five} \newTxt{one} hyperparameter for the prior mean function, \st{twelve} \newTxt{eight} hyperparameters for the core kernel, one hyperparameter for the noise variance, and $3 + n_1n_2(d+3) = 3 + 100\times5 = 503$ hyperparameters for the sparse kernel: in total there are $1 + 8 + 1+503 = 513$ hyperparameters for the GP applied to each \newTxt{day's measurements} \st{time slice}.